 Combine Different Storage to Tier Data or Scale Out

-Within the global namespace, DataSphere gives IT the power to configure Data Flow architectures to objectively and automatically deliver a variety of capabilities.
+Within the global namespace, DataSphere gives IT the power to configure Data Flow architectures to automatically deliver a variety of capabilities.
 Once storage can be classified by its price/performance and reliability attributes and its data virtualized, IT can now consider several different configurations to move and place data without impacting or changing applications.

 Traditional data migration is the simple act of moving from old to new storage.
 However, with DataSphere objectives and client performance telemetry analysis, data can intelligently migrate to the appropriate storage; cold data to cloud, warm data to NAS arrays, and hot data to a all-flash storage.
 Storage can now be tiered support data throughout its lifecycle from creation to long term archival.

 When several NAS systems are clustered together, IT can scale-out performance and accelerate metadata accesses from data.
 For data intensive applications, files can be load balanced across separate NAS devices to allow parallel access for the highest level of I/O performance.
 When this architecture integrates the cloud, IT has the ability to archive cold data across multiple cloud providers, while even allowing promotion of data back from the cloud to higher performing storage, automatically.